 Internode is a globally connected IP carrier.
-We manage our own private network that has high capacity links between the Australian capital cities and between Australia, the United States, Asia and Europe.
+We manage our own private network that has high capacity links between the Australian capital cities and between Australia, the United States, and Asia.

 About our Network